statgenetics/statgen-courses/README.md

 ## Serve on your own computer

-Now you should be able to use the images on your computer, as long as you have [both `SoS` and `docker` installed](http://statgen.us/lab-wiki/orientation/jupyter-setup.html), and have a webserver configured (many OS already have it configured by default; on Debian Linux one option is `apt-get install nginx`).
+Now you should be able to use the images on your computer, as long as you have [both `SoS` and `docker` installed](http://statgen.us/lab-wiki/orientation/jupyter-setup.html).

 To set it up for selected tutorial(s), for example for `vat` and `pseq` tutorials,